 CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

-Your doctor might strip your membranes to help get labor going—but what does that mean, and does it really work?
+Your doctor might strip your membranes to help get labor going—but how does it work, exactly?
 Here's the scoop.

 save article